 "Cyber-bullying" includes the creation of a webpage or weblog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the effects enumerated in the definition of bullying.
-"Cyber-bullying" also includes the distribution by electronic means of a communication to one or more persons or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates and of the effects enumerated in the definition of bullying herein.
+"Cyber-bullying" also includes the distribution by electronic means of a communication to one or more persons or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates and of the effects enumerated in the definition of posting creates and of the effects enumerated in the distribution or posting creates and of the effects enumerated in the definition of bullying herein.